 Over 48 million households in the US have a dog, and who could blame them?
-Dogs offer great companionship and they can improve an owner’s physical health and mental well-being.
+Dogs offer great companionship, and they can improve an owner’s physical health and mental well-being.
 Plus, let’s face it, they’re just downright adorable.
-However, when it comes to moving, it can be rather tricky to find a pet-friendly apartment.
-In fact, two-thirds of pet owners say this is a challenge that they have encountered.
+However, it can be rather tricky to find a pet-friendly apartment when it comes to moving.
+Two-thirds of pet owners say this is a challenge that they have encountered.
 While more apartments are becoming open to pets, finding a good one can be difficult—and once you do find one, the competition can be fierce.

 Thankfully, there are a few key ways to assess potential rentals and swing the landlord’s vote in your favor.
 Here’s what you should consider when looking for an apartment with your four-legged friend.

 The sooner you start your search, the more options you will have.
 Apartments can be found everywhere, from newspaper classifieds to online marketplaces like Facebook and Craigslist.
 You may also want to take your apartment hunt to rental-specific websites as well.
 You can filter by “pet-friendly” or even “dog-friendly” to expedite your search on many rental sites.

 When you find a listing for an apartment you love and see the words “pet-friendly,” you may want to celebrate.
 But don’t pop the bubbly just yet.
 A listing that states pet-friendly is always a good sign.
 However, that phrase isn’t one size fits all, so be sure to inquire about specifics.

 Your questions may include:

 - Restrictions for size, breed, or type of animal.